 When you think of matcha, a hot cup of green tea or an iced matcha latte may first come to mind.
-But matcha is also a wonderful ingredient to include in other recipes like chia pudding or overnight oats.
+But matcha is also a wonderful ingredient to include in other recipes like chia pudding, bliss balls, or overnight oats.

 Not only does it provide a gorgeous green color, it has a subtle flavor that is enhanced with natural sweeteners like the pure maple syrup in this recipe.
 And including it in breakfast recipes is a great way to get a natural energy boost as you start your day.

 - It's a flavorful breakfast you can prepare in minutes as part of your meal prep routine.

 - You only need 6 ingredients to make it, and it can be customized to suit your tastes.

 - It's a delicious way to incorporate matcha green tea into your diet.

 Matcha powder: I recommend Golde Pure Matcha.
 Since it's ceremonial grade instead of culinary grade it has a less bitter taste and a brighter green color.
 And Golde matcha is sourced from small farms in Uji, Japan.
 Use my affiliate code VEGGIES5 for $5 off your first order.

 For the complete list of ingredients with measurements plus recipe instructions, please see the recipe card at the bottom of this post.

 The only thing you'll need besides the ingredients to make matcha overnight oats is a pint-sized jar or container with a tight fitting lid.
 You can use a mason jar, a glass storage container, or even an empty peanut butter jar.